louisejooones/noughts-and-crosses/README.md

 >
 > If you have no bugs, you can leave this section blank.

-- Favicon compatibility: iOS Safari and classic desktop browsers are covered, but Android Chrome and Edge/IE12 require different formats.
+- Favicon compatibility: iOS Safari and classic desktop browsers are covered, but Android Chrome and Edge/IE12 require different formats that I haven't yet added.

 ___